nadav-dav/cygwin-guide/README.md

 first, head over to <http://cygwin.com/install.html> and download the latest version of cygwin.

-when you see this screen:
+run it, and when you see this screen:

 <img src="http://xahlee.info/mswin/i/Cygwin_Setup_dialogue.png" style="width: 400px;"/>